Fred (footballer, born 1993): 2023–2024

 On 13 August 2023, Turkish Süper Lig side Fenerbahçe announced the signing of Fred on a four-year contract for a fee of €9.74 million.
 On 21 August 2023, he made his debut with the team in an away game against Samsunspor in the Süper Lig.
 Fenerbahçe won 2–0 and he was selected as man of the match in a supporters' vote.

 On 17 March 2024, he scored his first goals with the team and made double against Trabzonspor on an away game, Fenerbahçe won 2–3.

 2024–2025

 On 25 August 2024, he scored his first goal in the season against Çaykur Rizespor on an away match after receiving an injury on Champions League third qualifier round match with FC Lugano, scoring 3 goals thus achieving his first hattrick in his career.

 On 3 November 2024, he scored an opening goal against Trabzonspor at another away game, Fenerbahçe won 2–3 again.

 2025–2026

 Starting 2025–26 season, he became vice-captain of the team after the captain Mert Hakan Yandaş.

-On 9 November 2025, he maded two assists against Kayserispor in a 4-2 Süper Lig home win.
+On 9 November 2025, he made two assists against Kayserispor in a 4-2 Süper Lig home win.

+Atlético Mineiro

+On 14 August 2026, Fred returned to Brazil and joined Atlético Mineiro, where he started his youth career, agreeing to a deal through December 2029.